geneontology/geneontology.github.io/docs/_docs/download-mappings.md

 More details can be found in the [external mapping file format guide](external-mapping-file-format.md).
 ## Mappings File Directory

-Direct access to the mappings file directory is available via the following routes:
+Direct access to the mappings file directory is available here: http://geneontology.org/external2go/

-* by web browser
-* via the CVS web interface
-* by CVS, in the directory go/external2go/

-Back to top
-## The Mappings
+## Links to Cross-references files

 <!--Table starts here-->
 Mappings of external databases to GO